kks32/phd-thesis-template/README.md

 ## Abstract separate

-*  A separate abstract with the title of the PhD and the candidate name is to be submitted to the Student Registry.
-This can be generated using abstractseparate environment in abstract.tex file and uncommenting the following line in `thesis.tex` file.
+*  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
+This can be generated using `abstract` option in the document class.
 Ignore subsequent warnings about skipping sections.

-	`\includeonly{Abstract/abstract}`
 -------------------------------------------------------------------------------

 # Frequently Asked Questions